streamdata-gallery-organizations/tumblr/_listings/tumblr/userfollowing-get-openapi.md

         description: Indicates whether the post uses markdown syntax
       - in: query
         name: reblog_key
-        description: "The reblog key for the reblogged post \u2013 get the reblog key with a /posts request"
+        description: The reblog key for the reblogged post  get the reblog key with a /posts request
       - in: query
         name: tags
         description: Comma-separated tags for this post